jbampton/dita-to-pdf-with-eclipse/README.md

 [Darwin Information Typing Architecture](https://en.wikipedia.org/wiki/Darwin_Information_Typing_Architecture) (DITA) is an XML data model for authoring and using DITA-OT you can publish those ideas.
 The DITA standard is maintained by the [OASIS](https://en.wikipedia.org/wiki/OASIS_(organization)) DITA Technical Committee.
 Some of the largest and most successful companies in the world use DITA.
 The next link is an informal list of [companies using DITA](http://www.ditawriter.com/companies-using-dita/).

 The Roadmap for this project is to make this into an easy to follow tutorial on how to build and customize DITA-OT PDF plugins and publish your DITA content using Eclipse.
-There maybe an attempt at building DITA-OT PDF plugins using newer versions of DITA-OT.
+I am currently using DITA-OT 2.2.2 and I am aiming at keeping the 'info.debrief' plugin compatible with the current version of DITA-OT.

 The 'info.debrief' plugin has been extracted from another open source project I worked on.
 The other 'sample' plugin is a vanilla plugin that i created online on a DITA-OT plugin customization site.